-- (1) Students are required to notify the student support team of their contact details for ongoing communication, including their residential address, mobile numbers, email details and who to contact in an emergency within 7 days of arrival or within 7 days of any change to those details. - (2) The College makes all reasonable efforts to ensure student welfare and safety, and in emergencies, will notify emergency and other appropriate agencies as soon as practicable after all reasonable efforts have been made to contact and/or locate a student. - (3) The College will ensure essential information is communicated to students in a timely and accessible manner.
-The variety of communications include in person catch-ups, noticeboards, TVs, student Learning Management System (LMS) messages, phone calls and email.

-(4) Regular student surveys and focus group sessions occur to obtain feedback from students for the purpose of continuous improvement, and students may have an opportunity to serve as members of selected College Committees.
+- (1) Students are required to notify the student support team of their contact details for ongoing communication, including their residential address, mobile numbers, email details and who to contact in an emergency within 7 days of arrival or within 7 days of any change to those details.
+At least every 6 months, while the student remains an enrolled student, the student's details are confirmed and the records of students' details are updated. - (2) The College makes all reasonable efforts to ensure student welfare and safety, and in emergencies, will notify emergency and other appropriate agencies as soon as practicable after all reasonable efforts have been made to contact and/or locate a student. - (3) The College will ensure essential information is communicated to students in a timely and accessible manner.
+The variety of communications include in person catch-ups, noticeboards, TVs, student Learning Management System (LMS) messages, phone calls and email. - (4) Regular student surveys and focus group sessions occur to obtain feedback from students for the purpose of continuous improvement, and students may have an opportunity to serve as members of selected College Committees.